ahmadkh1995/Matlab-Course/README.md

 # Matlab-Course
+##Instructor : AHMAD KHEIRANDISH
- Slides of Matlab course instructed in Shahed University of Tehran
+My Slides of Matlab course instructed in Shahed University of Tehran